CoderDojoScotland/BookDojo/README.md

 </ul>

 ## Steps
+This repository has two versions of the same activity - the original workshop for the older Twine 1.4 and an updated version for Twine 2.

 For Twine version 1.4
 <ol>
   <li>Download the Twine application (for Windows or Mac depending on your computer) from  <a href="twinery.org">twinery.org</a></li>
   <li>Install Twine from the downloaded file and open it when it's finished installing.</li>
+  <li>Go to the file menu and open the file LibraryAdventure.tws that you downloaded</li>
   <li>Follow the instructions on the worksheet: TwineWorksheet.pdf</li>
   <li>You can write down your own choice of story elements on a print out of TwineHandoutSheet.pdf if you like.</li>
   </ol>
   For Twine version 2.0
 <ol>
-  <li>Follow the instructions on the worksheet: TwineWorksheet.pdf</li>
+  <li>Follow the instructions on the worksheet: Twine2Worksheet.pdf</li>
   <li>You can write down your own choice of story elements on a print out of TwineHandoutSheet.pdf if you like.</li>
   </ol>
 Unlike at an actual Dojo, we can't upload your story to our server, but there are a number of free sites that will host your Twine story once you've built it to produce an HTML file.
 These include:</li>